hemerajs/hemera/packages/hemera-plugin/README.md

 `hemera-plugin` can do some things for you:
 - Check the bare-minimum version of Hemera
 - Provide consistent interface to register plugins even when the api is changed
+- Pass metadata to intialize your plugin with correct dependencies, default options and name.

 Example:
 ```js